donaldh/prod-odl-kafka/README.md

 $cp hweventsource/features/target/hweventsource-features-1.0-Lithium.kar /opt/distribution-karaf-0.3.3-Lithium-SR3/deploy/
 ```

-[NOTE: make sure you start ODL container as a sudoer user", as hwevent source requires create /var/tmp/test-logs folder or create a fold with appropriate write permissions.]
+**NOTE:** make sure you start ODL container as a sudoer user, as hwevent source requires create /var/tmp/test-logs folder or create a fold with appropriate write permissions.

 Once deployed successfully, you should be able to verify the deployment of `hweventsource` modules by running the command from ODL console as follows:

 ```
 opendaylight-user@root>feature:list | grep 'hwevent'
 odl-hweventsource-api             | 1.0.3-Lithium-SR3 | x         | odl-hweventsource-1.0.3-Lithium-SR3      | OpenDaylight :: hweventsource :: api